vitessio/website/content/en/blog/2023-04-15-schemadiff.md

 ## Even beyond

 The declarative approach is challenging.
 It requires reverse-engineering of a hidden sequence of changes.
-Sometimes these changes have inter-dependency between them.
+Sometimes these changes are inter-dependent.
 We will discuss this further in a future post.

 Note that `schemadiff` is an internal library, and as such, its interface is subject to change.
 As part of the `Vitess` codebase, `schemadiff` code is open source, licensed under `Apache 2.0`.